adambaranec/adambaranec.github.io/README.md

-# Website for the project NetDJ
+# Website for the project OscDJ